ralfonso-directnic/httpweb/README.md

 Simple file server for golang

-Just run the binary with the arguments and server a directory
+Just run the binary with the arguments and serve a directory, handy when you just need to grab some files